StefanSchroeder/co2meter/README.md

 The list of MAC-addresses indicates the vendor *Raspberry Pi Foundation*.

+After connecting power, wait a minute for the Pi to boot.

-After first boot we will guided through a wizard to do some housekeeping.
+During first boot we will guided through a wizard to do some housekeeping.

 * Change some software installation password.
 Select 'Cancel'
 * Change password for *root* and *dietpi*.
 Yes, that's a good idea.
 * Disable UART/serial.

-After connecting power, wait a minute for the Pi to boot.
+Finish the wizard with *Install Software minimal image*.

 Then connect to it: